alexdevero/alex-devero-blog/__drafts__/draft--event-loop.md

 The first function that will be executed will be the regular we put as the last one.
 As next will be executed any callback for the promise.
 The callback for the `setTimeout` will be executed as the last.
 It doesn't matter that the `setTimeout` method is placed above the promise in the code.

-What does matter is that the job queue has higher priority than message queue.
+What does matter is that the job queue has a higher priority than message queue.
 As a result, when there is a race between promise and `setTimeout` it is the promise who will be the winner.

 ```JavaScript
 // Create a function